longevity-genie/protein_hunter_mcp/README.md

 ### Design Philosophy

-- **Simplified Interfaces**: Each tool focuses on a specific use case with sensible defaults
+- **Interfaces**: Each tool focuses on a specific use case with sensible defaults
-- **Advanced Options**: Advanced methods expose all parameters for power users
+- **Advanced options**: Advanced methods expose all parameters for power users
-- **Long-Running Tasks**: Design processes run 7-10 minutes per design on H100 GPU
+- **Runtime**: Design runs typically take 7–10 minutes per design on an H100 GPU
-- **LLM-Friendly Results**: Structured JSON responses with paths and metrics
+- **Results**: Tools return structured JSON with file paths and metrics
-- **Resource Management**: Example sequences provided as MCP resources for easy reference
+- **Resources**: Example sequences are provided as MCP resources

 ### Technical Features